Local Authority Profiles 2012

-As with the Primary Care Trust Profiles, the data are presented in the InstantAtlas tool in table, chart and map formats.
+The data are presented in the InstantAtlas tool in table, chart and map formats.
 This is for ease of comparing one local authority against another.
 You can also download PDFs for each local authority.
-These give a snapshot of each local authority's position compared to England and its Strategic Health Authority (SHA).
+These give a snapshot of each local authority's position compared to England.
 This is useful for commissioners and providers of end of life care when discussing service need.
 There is also a List of Acute Hospital Trust HQs and Community Hospitals to accompany the maps on the PDF profiles.

 To launch the InstantAtlas tool*, click on the link in the left-hand column in the Table below.
 You can also view the metadata guide for the profiles by clicking on the link in the right-hand column.
 The metadata describe how the indicators were generated and provide data sources, definitions and caveats.

 We strongly recommend that you use the End of Life Care Local Authority Profiles - Indicators Metadata Guide to help you understand the indicators.
 This is especially important for the social care indicators, which are included here for the first time.

 Please also see the further guide to the Social Care Indicators, which describes issues and limitations.